aburtasov/fibonaccisrv/README.md

 + Docker

 ### Build
-To build a binary for a native platform just call
+To build a service for a native platform just call
 ```shell
 docker-compose up
 ```